raviqqe/stak/examples/embedded-script/README.md

 # Embedding scripts

-This example shows how to embed Scheme scripts into source files in Rust.
+This example shows how to embed Scheme scripts into Rust programs.

 ## Usage